If you are just getting into betting on baseball, then you need to have a basic understanding of the different types of bets you can place.

-Some books have proposition bets on all of the big games.
-They will post odds on nearly everything from how many strikeouts a pitcher will have, who has more hits+runs between two players, what team will score first.
+Some books have proposition bets for both individual games and the entire season.
+They will post odds on nearly everything from how many strikeouts a pitcher will have, who will win the MVP, how many home runs a player will have, what team will score first, etc.

 I do like prop bets, but you have to see how big of a spread your book offers.
 On a lot of these exotic wagers books know they are exposed and will thus only offer 30+ cents on the action, which means you have to be able to hit a high percentage in order to show a profit.